 Full Moon Walks

 Trail Wood takes on a magic all its own under the moonlight.
 Consider a winter evening walk under the stars.
 You will not be disappointed.
-Cost: members free; nonmembers $3
+Cost: CAS members free; non-members $3

 Stroll, Story, Stew and Song

 Attention Teachers!
-Schedule Fall Field Trips and In-class programs!
+Schedule Winter Field Trips and In-class programs!